 - Administration: Director, clinical manager, operations manager, business manager, and pharmacy technician supervisors

-- Specialists: NICU, PICU, H and O, Cardiology, Emergency medicine, IT, medication safety, education, investigational drugs
+- Specialists: NICU, PICU, Hematology and Oncology, Cardiology, Emergency medicine, IT, medication safety, investigational drugs

 - Two pharmacy practice residents